GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

         php artisan key:generate --show

-    If you're on Linux or macOS, the following command will automatically update your `.env.gae`:
+    On macOS, the following command will automatically update your `.env.gae`:

         sed -i '' "s#%%APP_KEY%%#$(php artisan key:generate --show --no-ansi)#" .env.gae

+    On Linux, use this command instead:

+        sed -i "s#%%APP_KEY%%#$(php artisan key:generate --show --no-ansi)#" .env.gae

 1. Modify `bootstrap/app.php` by adding the following block of code before the return statement.
-This will allow you to set the storage path to `/tmp` for caching in production.
+This will allow you to change storage path using an environment variable.
+We will redirect all runtime storage into the `/tmp` directory, which is the only writable directory for App Engine applications.

         # [START] Add the following block to `bootstrap/app.php`
         /*